collective/ArchGenXML/README.txt

 License

-  This software is licensed under the General Public License. i See LICENSE.txt for full information.
+  This software is licensed under the General Public License.
+See LICENSE.txt for full information.

   (c) Philipp Auersperg, phil at bluedynamics.com